null

 Where to Grow a Christmas Cactus

-Given its home climate, it won't surprise you that Christmas cacti thrive in indirect light and humid conditions.
+Given its native climate, it won't surprise you that Christmas cacti thrive in bright, indirect light and humid conditions.
 Growing your Christmas cactus in a north- or east-facing window is ideal, but wherever you end up putting it, make sure to keep it out of direct sunlight.
 If you see the leaf-like pads turning red, that's a huge hint that they're getting too much light.

 You can actually move Christmas cacti outside during the summer—they'll love the humidity!
 Just be sure to keep them in a protected, shady area (you could even hang them among the tree branches for a landscape surprise) and don't let pots sit in water after a heavy rain.

-How to Plant a Christmas Cactus
+How to Repot a Christmas Cactus

 1. Select a new pot that is just 1 to 2 inches wider than the current one and has a drainage hole.

-2. Fill the new container ⅓ full with Miracle-Gro® Cactus, Palm & Citrus Potting Mix, which provides excellent drainage and a little bit of food to help your Christmas cactus thrive right off the bat.
+2. Fill the new container about ⅓ full with Miracle-Gro® Cactus, Palm & Citrus Potting Mix, which provides excellent drainage and a little bit of food to help your Christmas cactus thrive right off the bat.

-Insider tip: The best time to repot is in late spring once plants have recovered from blooming and started to grow again.
+Tip: The best time to repot is in late spring once plants have recovered from blooming and started to grow again.

 How to Water a Christmas Cactus